 Select an affirmation that works for you – like “I always have enough, today.
 I am fully comfortable with my cash flow today.”
 Use it with every breath you take.

 And if you’re not already doing so, start tithing to wherever you’re spiritually fed.
-If you’re uncomfortable tithing a full 10%, do the free graduated tithing class and start by giving 1%.
-You’ll be amazed at the difference it makes in your world!
+If you’re uncomfortable tithing a full 10%, start by giving 1% – you’ll be amazed at the difference it makes in your world!

 Peace and prosperity,